fmartins-andre/mysql-files-to-s3/README.md

 # mysql-files-to-s3

-A TypeScript-based microservice that uploads MySQL blob files to cloud storage (Firebase Storage/S3-compatible), processes them, and stores metadata in MongoDB Atlas.
+A TypeScript-based microservice that uploads MySQL blob files to S3-compatible cloud storage (MinIO), processes them, and stores metadata in MongoDB Atlas.

 ## Overview